The Perfect Date: Plot

-Brooks approaches Celia, who was also at the dance.
-She declines his offer to dance, and says that she is not a backup.
-He returns home and talks to his dad about what has been going on in his life.
-His dad reminds him that nobody truly knows who they are, and admits to Brooks that he is proud of who his son is becoming.
+Brooks approaches Celia, who is also at the dance.
+She declines his offer to dance, saying that she is not a backup.
+Brooks returns home and talks to his dad about what has been going on in his life.
+His dad reminds him that nobody truly knows who they are, and tells him he is proud of who his son is becoming.

 Brooks decides to accept UConn's offer, because if he has to pretend to be somebody else to go to Yale, he does not want to go.
-Brooks makes up with Murph.
-He also meets up with Celia and writes a letter to her, where he reflects on how his previous ambitions were to drive the fanciest car, go to the nicest school, and date the prettiest girl.
-But he has revealed that these ambitions made him a bad friend, an ungrateful son, and a self-obsessed person.
-He writes that the times when he felt the most himself was when he was with Celia and wants to be with her.
+He makes up with Murph and also meets up with Celia to give her a letter.
+In it, Brooks reflects on how his previous ambitions were to drive the fanciest car, go to the nicest school, and date the prettiest girl.
+But he has discovered that these ambitions made him a bad friend, an ungrateful son, and a self-obsessed person.
+The times when he felt the most himself was when he was with Celia and wants to be with her.

 Celia visits Brooks at home and apologizes for slapping him.
-The two then go to the sub sandwich restaurant which has been retrofitted for a party, with Murph and Tuna Melt (Murph's crush and regular customer of the sub shop) in attendance.
+They then go to the sub sandwich restaurant which has been retrofitted for a party, with Murph and Tuna Melt (Murph's crush and regular customer of the sub shop) in attendance.
 Murph reveals his admission to UConn and Brooks reconciles with Celia, sharing a kiss.
 The four then continue to dance until the end of the film.